What is different about these two groups in this picture? How do you tell them apart? Is one group better than the other?

 The above processes differ from beliefs derived from mythology and superstition.
 Now let’s review the bottom portion of the picture.

-These are two extremist groups that joined forces, projecting the idea that they held the truth.
+These extremist groups joined forces claiming they held the answers and the truth.
 When, in fact, they were using self-hypnosis and group hypnosis manipulation tactics that prey on people’s basic fears.
 They use insecurity and fear to build an extremist base that took over the government.
 It blamed minorities, immigrants, and the disabled for their problems.
 These groups became the scapegoats, which allowed them to merge with power.

 Admission of Pagan Origin

-We recommend that you reject those preaching fiction as truth.
-These are people claiming to have the “truth.”
+Anything from these sources is simply a cover story to keep you a paying customer.
+We recommend you reject those preaching fiction as truth.
+These people claim to have the “truth” but are simply regurgitating relabeled mythology and superstition.
 Reject any group that claims to have preferential treatment based on their mystical relationship with an imaginary entity.

 This article should prompt essential questions.
 Which group do you support?
 Does the content of the article trigger a negative emotional response?
 It is possible, especially if you are a member of one of the Semitic religions.
-If this is you, we recommend asking yourself if you support those seeking the truth?
+If this is you, we recommend asking yourself if you trust those who seek the truth?
 Or do you follow those preaching fiction as truth?
 How do you decide who to support?

 Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia